sql-machine-learning/elasticdl/doc/parameter_server.md

 As we are using asynchronous SGD, increasing/decreasing CPU resources of worker is trivial.
 We can just create more workers or kill some workers under different cluster status.

+If job A requests 50 CPU cores, however, current cluster only has 30 CPU cores, it will lanuch the job immediately with 30 CPU cores.
+If the cluster has more CPU cores after a while, it will tell the master of job A to occupy the CPU cores and create more workers.

 And for pserver, how can we adjust network bandwidth?
 One solution is to create or delete pserver nodes.
 Since each node has a network interface card, more pserver nodes means more network bandwidth.

 If we change pserver node number, following things also need to be done: